Required Undergraduate CS Coursework

-Applicants who do not have a Bachelor's degree in Computer Science must meet the following fundamental undergraduate coursework requirements to be admitted to the Master of Science in Computer Science (MSCS) and Master of Computer Science (MCS) degree programs:
+Applicants who do not have a Bachelor's degree in Computer Science must meet the following fundamental undergraduate coursework requirements to be admitted to the Master of Science in Computer Science (MSCS), Master of Computer Science (MCS), Master of Artificial Intelligence (MAS-AI), and Master of Cybersecurity (MAS-CYBS) degree programs:

 - CS 330: Discrete Structures